Contents Inventory

 Click any thumbnail to open the detail view

-The detail view is the fast lane for review.
+The detail view is the quickest way to review.
 The source photo sits on the left, the row's editable fields on the right.
 From inside the detail view:

 • ← / → step to the previous / next row without leaving the detail view